guildxyz/token-xyz-contracts/README.md

 Replace _[start]_ with the number of the first and _[end]_ with the number of the last migration script you wish to run.
 To run only one script, _[start]_ and _[end]_ should match.
 The numbers of the scripts are:

-- 1 - Migrations
+- 1 - Migrations (Truffle feature, optional)
-- 2 - InitialMigration & TokenXyz
+- 2 - Full- or InitialMigration & TokenXyz
 - 3 - SimpleFunctionRegistryFeature & OwnableFeature & MulticallFeature
 - 4 - TokenFactoryFeature & TokenWithRolesFactoryFeature
 - 5 - MerkleDistributorFactoryFeature
 - 6 - MerkleVestingFactoryFeature

-If the script fails before starting the deployment, you might need to run the first one, too.

 ### Extended instructions